xwax/xwax.github.io/docs/debian_installation.md

 Alternatively you can use a graphical package manager such as synaptic.

-//Note: the xwax_scan and xwax_import scripts are located under /usr/lib/xwax should you wish to replace them with customized versions.//
+*Note: the xwax_scan and xwax_import scripts are located under /usr/lib/xwax should you wish to replace them with customized versions.*